AdrianUng/keras-triplet-loss-mnist/README.md

 ## References:

-(1) F. Schroff and J. Philbin, “FaceNet: A Unified Embedding for Face Recognition and Clustering,” in Proceedings of the IEEE conference on computer vision and pattern recognition (CVPR), 2015, pp. 815–823.
+(1) F. Schroff and J. Philbin, “FaceNet: A Unified Embedding for Face Recognition and Clustering,” in Proceedings of the IEEE conference on computer vision and pattern recognition (CVPR), 2015, pp. 815–823. [arxiv link](https://arxiv.org/abs/1503.03832)